 Can I be pierced with a hoop?

 We will use studs to heal your initial piercing.
-Most piercings heal the best with studs, with the exception of Daiths and Septums.
+Most piercings heal the best with studs, with the exception of Daiths, Septums, and some lip placements.
 After your initial healing period, it is safe to switch to a hoop/ring.
 We want you to have the safest and quickest healing period possible.

 Is is safe to get a piercing or tattoo while pregnant?